 1. Go after your best buyers together

-This might sound obvious in theory, but in practice, it’s extremely difficult.
+In theory, this is straightforward.
+In practice, most teams struggle with it.
 How often do members of the sales team truly know what members of the marketing team are working on (and vice versa)?

 You might recognize this scenario.
 Marketing identifies its ideal customer profile (ICP) and builds a target account list based on that ICP.
 The team goes on to advertise to those accounts and generate leads within the ICP.
 But the next quarter, the marketing team realizes that only half of their target accounts are being worked on by sales.